We will have outstanding sessions of instruction for all track & field events except hurdles

 - Triple Jump: grass field for drills, beach & shallow water for drills, grass runway and sawdust pit for jumping drills

 - Middle Distance & Distance Running: extensive network of running trails on camp property.
 Grass field for drills.
 Beach for drills.
-Swimming area for water running drills and for cros-training.
+Swimming area for water running drills and for cross-training

 The Dick Fosbury Track & Field Camp is designed to strengthen athletic skills and build a winning attitude.
 Top technical coaching is the heart of our program, but we also emphasize discipline and sportsmanship.

 We have more spirit and character than other camps because our staff spends more time with the campers.
 Our staff enjoys the discipline of camp life.
-Campers can converse with the coaches during meals, free times around camp, and other activities.
+Campers can converse with the coaches during meals, free times, and during other activities such as swimming periods or kayaking trips.

 Shot put, discus & javelin usually group together for warmups and strength training, and then split up for practice.